astropy/pyvo/docs/dal/index.rst

 waveband range, and more to come in the future.

-To invoke the operation one has to call :py:meth:`pyvo.dal.datalink.SodaMixin.processed`, which exposes a set of parameters who are dependend on the type of service.
+To invoke the operation one has to call :py:meth:`pyvo.dal.adhoc.SodaMixin.processed`, which exposes a set of parameters who are dependend on the type of service.

 - ``circle`` -- a sequence (degrees) or :py:class:`astropy.units.Quantity` of